HOW DO I MAKE A COMPLAINT

 You may not know anybody in the UK who would be willing to act as your guarantor.
 There are services in the UK that can offer guarantors.
 We recommend Housing Hand.
 However, this service does charge.
 We do not add any additional charges for using them. housinghand.co.uk/ The University of Essex is developing its own guarantor service YourGuarantor.
 Please contact us for updates on this.
 Your guarantor does not have to be a family member.
 If your guarantor does not meet the income requirement, it is possible to combine two guarantors to meet the income requirement.
 For example, if one of your parents/guardians earns £10,000 and the other 15,000, you can combine these two people to act as your guarantor.
 If you do not wish to use Housing Hand or YourGuarantor and do not have a guarantor in the UK, you will be asked to pay 6 month’s rent upfront.
 It is important to know that a 6-month advance payment would cover the first month of your tenancy and the final 5 months, not the first six months of your tenancy.

 A deposit is a payment that tenants make as security against nonpayment of rent or non-payment of other charges such as damage or unpaid bills.
 It is normal for lettings agents and landlords to ask for a deposit.
-Deposit amounts are normally £50.00 on top of your monthly rent price.
-For example, if the monthly rent is £300.00, your deposit amount is likely to be £350.00.
+Deposit amounts are capped at a maximum of 5 weeks rent.
 Deposits will be returned to you at the end of your tenancy providing there is no cleaning and damage charges or outstanding rent/bills to pay.
 You increase the chances of having your full deposit returned to you if you look after the property, protect it from damage and keep it clean.
 Deposits are not legal requirements but the registration of them is.
 We register and insure all deposits with the UK Government through the Deposit Protection Service.
 Please find more details about the DPS below: depositprotection.com/

 The tenancy agreement is a contract between you and your landlord / agent.
 It states the rights and responsibilities of the tenants and landlord / agent.
 It states important things about the tenancy such as the tenancy length, rules of tenant conduct, rent amount, rent due date and the contracted tenants in the property.
 It shows what is allowed and what is not allowed in the property.
 It aims to protect both parties throughout the tenancy.
 By signing a tenancy agreement, you are stating that you agree with everything written in it.
 It is very important that you understand your tenancy agreement, your rights and your responsibilities.
 It is therefore important to read your tenancy agreement in full and ask SUHomes and/or the landlord any questions before signing it.
 Some properties are on “joint tenancies” and some are on “individual tenancies”.
 Most SUHomes properties are on joint tenancies.